githubscientist/be-fsdwetb7/readme.md

 - It is an open-source framework developed and maintained by the Node.js foundation.
 - It is designed for building web applications and APIs.
 - The main reason for using Express is to help you organize your application in a more structured manner.

+### What is middleware?

+- Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.